mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/DKP-insight/installation-configuration/index.md

 enterprise: false
 ---

 The Insight Management UI is enabled by default with the installation of the DKP platform.
-No other action is necessary for the admin.
+No other actions are required.

 ## Enable insight components

-The Admin must manually enable the insight components in the attached Kubernetes clusters, to provide insight items into the management plane.
+To receive Insights from attached clusters, you must manually enable the Insights components in the attached clusters.

 <add process>